odysseyhack/odysseyhack.github.io/README.md

 - Get Grilled in this interview (slots available Saturday 20.00-22.00 and Sunday 9.00-12.00)

 ## How to get a Better Code Hub score to qualify for the grilling session?
 - The more guidelines you get right, the higher the final score.
 - if you have multiple repos the lowest scoring repo is your final mark (weakest link principle).
 - On Sunday April 14th between 10:30 and 11:59 ask for a sticker with your final score.

+## How to get started with BetterCodehub
+- We have prepared a short [Tutorial](https://odysseyhack.github.io/tutorial)

 ## Provided by
 - Better Code Hub and Grill sessions by [Software Improvement Group](https://softwareimprovementgroup.eu)